inveniosoftware/docs-invenio-rdm/docs/develop/topics/custom_code.md

 Choose from 1, 2 [1]:
 ```

 To generate the site folder, you will need to select option `1 - yes` (This is already the default option).
-Now, after the installation is ready, you can see a folder named "site" in the root folder of your instance, as well as the following line in your instance folder’s Pipfile:
+Now, after the installation is ready, you can see a folder named "site" in the root folder of your instance, as well as the following line in your instance folder's Pipfile:

 ```python